fathialamre/jetx/README.md

 void localLogWriter(String text, {bool isError = false}) {
   // pass the message to your favourite logging package here
   // please note that even if enableLog: false log messages will be pushed in this callback
-  // you get check the flag if you want through GetConfig.isLogEnable }
+  // you get check the flag if you want through JetConfig.isLogEnable }

 ```